 The square is also an incredible vantage point to admire the façade of the basilica itself.

-Vatican Museums and Sistine chapel.
+Vatican Museums and Sistine Chapel.
 The Vatican museums and Sistine chapel are right beside the basilica and are, in normal times, connected to it (Sistine chapel to the church, not the opposite).

 They are one of the great museums of the world and are more than worth a visit however, be warned: they are huge!